ielab/TAS-B-Reproduction/README.md

+# Appendix

-# Below is the code instruction from original paper that you may find helpful
+## Below is the code instruction from original paper that you may find helpful

 This guide builds up on: [dense_retrieval_train.md](dense_retrieval_train.md)